Caesarea Maritima: Bosniak village

-Bayyarat al-Khuri
+Bayyarat al-Khuri estate

-In the early 20th century, the Greek Orthodox Patriarchate of Jerusalem established Bayyarat al-Khuri (“The Priest’s Orchard”) as an ecclesiastical agricultural estate within the confines of the Roman hippodrome, southeast of the late Ottoman Bosnian town.
+In the early 20th century, the Greek Orthodox Patriarchate of Jerusalem established Bayyarat al-Khuri ('The Priest's Orchard') as an ecclesiastical agricultural estate within the confines of the Roman hippodrome, southeast of the late Ottoman Bosnian town.
 The complex—sometimes misidentified on British maps as a “Greek convent”—comprised a monumental limestone gateway bearing the taphos monogram of the Brotherhood of the Holy Sepulchre, a manually filled sabil (drinking fountain), a well house powered by a locally manufactured diesel engine, and a large plastered stepped water pool that fed open irrigation channels for citrus, date, and olive plots.
-In Addition, the Patriarchate owned extensive properties within the Bosnian town, including St. Paul’s supposed Prison Cellar, and the remnants of Caesarea’s Crusader cathedral.
+In Addition, the Patriarchate owned extensive properties within the Bosnian town, including St. Paul's supposed Prison Cellar, and the remnants of Caesarea's Crusader cathedral.
 The Church properties inside the Bosnian town served as an occasional retreat for Church elders.

-British Mandate of Palestine
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Caesarea had a population of 346; 288 Muslims, 32 Christians and 26 Jews, where the Christians were 6 Orthodox, 3 Syrian Orthodox, 3 Roman Catholics, 4 Melkites, 2 Syrian Catholics and 14 Maronite.
 The population had increased in the 1931 census to 706; 19 Christians, 4 Druse and 683 Muslims, in 143 houses.

 During the Arab Revolt in 1938 the resident priest, Father Hanna al-Khuri, was abducted and killed.

 A Jewish settlement, Kibbutz Sdot Yam, was established 1 km south of the Muslim town in 1940.
 The Muslim village declined in economic importance and many of Qisarya's Muslim inhabitants left in the mid-1940s, when the British extended the Palestine Railways which bypassed the shallow-draft port.
 Qisarya had a population of 960 in 1945 statistics, with Qisarya's population composition 930 Muslims and 30 Christians in 1945.
 In 1944/45 a total of 18 dunums of Muslim village land was used for citrus and bananas, 1,020 dunums were used for cereals, while 108 dunums were irrigated or used for orchards, while 111 dunams were built-up (urban) land.
 Kibbutz Sdot Yam reused Bayyarat al-Khuri for agriculture in the 1940s.